getting-started-net/js-html2sheets/README.md

 # License

-This Software (file) is published under the <a href="https://www.gnu.org/licenses/gpl-3.0.html">GNU General Public License v3.0</a>.
+This Software/Files/Project is published under the <a href="https://www.gnu.org/licenses/gpl-3.0.html">GNU General Public License v3.0</a>.